APGAR Score

 How It Works

 The APGAR Score calculator evaluates a newborn's physical condition and vital functions at 1 and 5 minutes after birth by assessing five criteria: appearance, pulse, grimace response, activity, and respiration.
+Each of the five APGAR criteria is scored 0, 1, or 2, with a maximum total of 10 points, and scores of 7-10 at 1 minute indicate a healthy newborn while scores below 4 require immediate resuscitation.
+The 5-minute APGAR is considered a better predictor of neonatal outcomes than the 1-minute score, and a persistently low 5-minute score below 6 is associated with increased risk of neurological complications.
 This quick assessment helps clinicians immediately identify newborns who need emergency intervention or closer monitoring, making it one of the most important first assessments in neonatal care.

 The Formula